NCEAS/metacat/docs/user/metacat/source/install.rst

 ::

-  service solr stop
+  sudo service solr stop
-  service solr start
+  sudo service solr start

 You may check if the tomcat8 user and solr user have the groups by typing: